 The table below compares the main features for each of the software.

 Essentially, I recommend RebelBetting if you are serious about sports arbitrage betting.
-They are fairly expensive, but they are packed with the most features and offer a reliable, fast desktop application.
+They are reasonably expensive, but they are packed with the most features and offer a reliable, fast desktop application.

 The user interface is excellent and comparing the odds between bookmakers is a breeze.
 It is very easy to see which order you should place your bets in.

 They cover 90 bookmakers and 10 sports and they offer middles as well as standard arbs.
 The desktop app uses a separate, dedicated browser for betting and it can clear cookies automatically if you desire.